bem-site/bem-method/method/quick-start/quick-start.en.md

 This approach allows us to set the external geometry and positioning in the `header__search-form` element, while the `search-form` block itself remains universal.
 As a result, we can use the block in any other environment, because it doesn't specify any padding.
 This is why we can call it independent.

-## File system
+## File structure

-The component approach adopted in the BEM methodology also applies to [projects in the file system](../filesystem/filesystem.en.md#file-system-organization).
+The component approach adopted in the BEM methodology also applies to [projects in the file structure](../filestructure/filestructure.en.md#file-structure-organization).
 The implementations of blocks, elements, and modifiers are divided into independent technology files, which means we can connect them individually.

 Features: